 - Built-in meat probe that displays the internal temperature of the food you're smoking

 You can buy the unit online directly from Masterbuilt or through Cabela’s.
-It retails for $299.99.
+It retails for $299.99 though you may find it for cheaper online.

 My husband, Paul, put the unit together while I was out of town.
 He said it was fairly easy and straightforward to do, though he did have some difficulty putting in the heating unit at first.